Building Hope Together

 Our Community Team

-Methodist Healthcare Ministries provided funding during 2023, 2024, and 2025.
-In 2026, Building Hope Together became an independent nonprofit organization and began raising funds on its own.
-Methodist Healthcare Ministries also offered a sustainability plan that will partially fund the organization for four additional years, ensuring continued stability as it grows its community partnerships and donor base.
+Methodist Healthcare Ministries provided funding for 2023, 2024, and 2025.
+In 2026, Building Hope Together became a nonprofit and began raising funds on its own.
+Methodist Healthcare Ministries offered a sustainability plan that will partially fund for four additional years, ensuring stability as it grows its community partnerships and donor base.

 To qualify for assistance, seniors must be 60 years or older, own and live in their home, reside in District 5, and have a household income at or below 80 percent of the Area Median Income.
-Individuals with disabilities are prioritized.
-A project manager conducts a detailed home assessment, examining bedrooms, bathrooms, kitchens, walkways, entrances, and security lighting to determine which repairs are most urgent for safety and livability.
-The team then collectively decides which improvements are most critical and obtains contractor estimates.
+A project manager conducts a detailed home assessment to determine which repairs are most urgent for safety and livability.
+The team then decides which improvements are most critical and obtains contractor estimates.
 Projects can range from $200 to as much as $12,000, depending on the scope of work required.

 One powerful example of this work occurred in 2024 when Building Hope Together assisted a woman in her mid-70s who was undergoing chemotherapy.
 Her home’s foundation was in poor condition, and she had no running water.
 Because of plumbing problems, she had shut off the main water valve and relied on filling buckets whenever she needed water.
 She kept a 13-gallon trash bin inside her bathtub, filling it manually to bathe, flush the toilet, and wash dishes.
 Further inspection revealed that she also did not have a functioning water heater.
 What began as a home assessment turned into a life-changing restoration project.
 The organization installed a new water heater and ran new gas lines so it could operate properly, restoring reliable running water and basic comfort to her home.